Penningtons Manches Cooper LLP

 What law(s) specifically govern personal data / information?

-The UK data protection regime is set out in the UK GDPR and Data Protection Act 2018 (DPA ).
+The UK data protection regime is set out in the UK GDPR, the Data Protection Act 2018 (DPA) and the Data (Use and Access) Act 2025 (DUAA).

-The UK GDPR is an adapted version of the EU General Data Protection Regulation (EU 2016/679) (EU GDPR) created when The Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019 (as amended by the Data Protection, Privacy and Electronic Communications (Amendments etc.) (EU Exit) No 2) Regulations 2019) were adopted under the European Union (Withdrawal) Act 2018.
+The UK GDPR is an adapted version of the EU General Data Protection Regulation (EU 2016/679) (EU GDPR) created when The Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) Regulations 2019 (as amended) were adopted under the European Union (Withdrawal) Act 2018.
 The UK GDPR came into effect on 1 January 2021 and sets out the key principles, rights and obligations for most processing of personal data in the UK, except for law enforcement and intelligence agencies.
 It is based on the EU GDPR, with some changes to make it work more effectively in a UK context.

 The DPA 2018 sets out the framework for data protection law in the UK.
 It updates and replaces the Data Protection Act 1998, and came into effect on 25 May 2018.
 It was amended on 1 January 2021 by regulations under the European Union (Withdrawal) Act 2018, to reflect the UK's status outside the EU.
 It sits alongside and supplements the UK GDPR.